ChanX21/Artifact-NFT-Project/README.md

 * This is a basic example of a customizable ERC721 contract.
 * You can modify the contract to suit your specific needs, such as changing the minting limit, adding token URI functionality, or implementing additional features.
 * Refer to the OpenZeppelin documentation for detailed information about the used functionalities.

+**Important!**

+* This is an unaudited code and a work in progress.
+Use with caution! ⚠️